Fruit Pizza Recipe (Sugar Cookie Fruit Pizza)

 - 2 kiwi fruit peeled, halved lengthwise and sliced

-- 15 oz. can mandarin oranges drained
+- 15 ounces mandarin oranges drained

 - 1 cup strawberries halved or quartered